Nikkinoodl/CFD-Demo/Finite-Difference-Overview.md

 which we use along with an equation of state to relate density and pressure).

-The workaround is to use a predictor-corrector method which first solves for velocity in the absence of pressure, then corrects for pressure in a second step.
+The workaround is to use a predictor-corrector method which first solves for velocity in the absence of pressure, then correct for pressure in a second step.

 ### The Predictor Step